 History unrolls itself as you watch from the car window.
 The early gold country of California.
-Following the tracks of the first transcontinental railroad over the ragged Sierra.
-Through Nevada then stopping at Ogden, near the first home of the emigrant Mormons.
-And tracing the path of the covered wagons to Chicago
+Following the tracks of the first transcontinental railroad over the rugged Sierra.
+Through Nevada to Ogden, near Salt Lake City, the first home of the emigrant Mormons.
+And tracing the path of the covered wagons to Chicago.